ArtikUA/Agar/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run `npm install` to install dependencies.
 3. Start the server with `node server.js`.
-4. Open `http://localhost:3000` in your web browser to begin playing.
+4. Open `http://localhost:3000` in your web browser to start playing.

 ### License